-Increasing equitable access to Sexual and Reproductive Health (SRH) products is critical to saving lives, promoting gender equality, and advancing communities.
+Increasing equitable access to reproductive health products is critical to saving lives, promoting gender equality, and advancing communities.

 About SEMA

 Global efforts in the last decade have enabled 60 million additional women and girls to access SRH products.
 However, these efforts still fall short at meeting consumer needs, particularly the needs of communities in Lower and Middle Income Countries (LMIC).